Pentathlon (film): Release

-Theatrical

-Pentathlon was released in the United States on July 8, 1994.
-In the Philippines, the film was released as Super Athlete by Jemah Films on October 19, 1994.
+The film was officially premiered on July 8, 1994.

 Reception

-Critical response

 Eoin Friel from The Action Elite gave Pentathlon 3.5 out of five stars.
 He praised for its originality, concluding: "Overall, If it’s wall to wall action you’re looking for then Pentathlon isn’t for you but if you’re willing to watch Dolph try something very different then it’s definitely worth a look."
 David Brook from Blue Print: Review gave the film three out of five stars, stating: "So, if you're a fan of cheesy 80's/90's action curios you'll probably find yourself buying into this film like I did, but if your mind ever stops to think about what you're watching you will see it for the ridiculous trash that it is."
 Anthony Nield from The Digital Fix gave "Pentathlon" 5 out 10, saying: "Pentathlon is an awful piece of filmmaking but that’s not to say it doesn’t entertain."